Stinger (professional wrestling)

-(often stylized in all uppercase as STINGER) is a Japanese villanous professional wrestling stable, based in the Pro Wrestling Noah (Noah) promotion formed in 2018.
-Leaded by Hayata, the stable also consists of Chris Ridgeway, Yoshinari Ogawa, Yuya Susumu and Seiki Yoshioka.
+Stinger (スティンガー, Sutingā) (often stylized in all uppercase as STINGER) was a villainous professional wrestling stable, based in the Pro Wrestling Noah (Noah) promotion.
+The stable was originally founded and co-led by Yoshinari Ogawa and Kotaro Suzuki between 2018 and 2020 during the unit's first period of activity.
+The second period of activity took place between 2020 and 2024 and was briefly led by Ogawa.

 History

 Formation.
-Under Kotaro Suzuki and Yoshinari Ogawa's leadership (2018-2020)
+Under Kotaro Suzuki and Yoshinari Ogawa's leadership.
+(2018-2020)

 In October 2018, Kotaro Suzuki began a rivalry with the Ratel's stable during which he was joined by Yoshinari Ogawa.
 On October 30, Suzuki defeated Ratel's leader Daisuke Harada to win the GHC Junior Heavyweight Championship for the third time.
 Harada demanded a rematch which Suzuki accepted on condition that if Harada lost, Ratel's would be forced to disband.
 On December 16 at Great Voyage In Yokohama Vol. 2, Suzuki lost the title against Harada and after the match Yo-Hey turned against Ratel's to join Suzuki and Ogawa and the three were dubbed Stinger.

 On January 4, 2020, Ogawa defeated Hayata to win the GHC Junior Heavyweight Championship.

-The rebirth of the stable.
-Under Hayata's leadership (2020-present)
+Second run of the stable.
+Leaderless period.
+(2020–2023)

 On March 29, Ogawa disbanded Stinger.
 On April 19 at The Spirit, Suzuki defeated Ogawa to win the GHC Junior Heavyweight Championship for the fourth time.
 Suzuki then asked Ogawa to team up with him to fight for the GHC Junior Heavyweight Tag Team Championship, which Ogawa accepted.
 On May 9, during the GHC Junior Heavyweight Tag Team Championship tournament against Ratel's (Hayata and Yo-Hey), Hayata turned on Yo-Hey, joining Suzuki and Ogawa to reform Stinger.
 The following day, Hayata and Ogawa defeated Ratel's (Tadasuke and Yo-Hey) to win the vacant GHC Junior Heavyweight Tag Team Championship, meaning Stinger held both Noah's Junior Heavyweight Championships.
 On August 8 at NOAH The Chronicle Vol. 3, Hayata defeated former Ratel's teammate Daisuke Harada to win the IPW:UK Junior Heavyweight Championship and in a behind-the-scenes interview he threw the title in a trash can, causing the title to be deactivated.
 On October 11, Hayata and Ogawa lost the GHC Junior Heavyweight Tag Team Championship to Momo no Seishun Tag (Atsushi Kotoge and Daisuke Harada).